Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 464,474 people, 176,026 houses or apartments, and a median cost of homes of $295,664, Colorado Springs real estate prices are well above average cost compared to national prices.
+With a population of 464,474, 176,026 total housing units (homes and apartments), and a median house value of $299,678, Colorado Springs real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in Colorado Springs, accounting for 61.93% of the city's housing units.
 Other types of housing that are prevalent in Colorado Springs include large apartment complexes or high rise apartments ( 21.74%), row houses and other attached homes ( 8.12%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 6.17%).